Loading…

 Thursday July 23, 2026 9:00am - 9:20am CDT

-Join fellow hydroacoustics enthusiasts in this beloved annual session to find out who made the largest measurement in WY25 and other interesting tidbits.
+How many measurements did the USGS make last year?
+What type of instrument is the most common?
+Join fellow hydroacoustics enthusiasts in this beloved annual session to find out who joined the 1 million cfs club in WY25 and other interesting tidbits.

 Speakers